icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 };
 ```

 Event Broadcaster Canisters MUST NOT manipulate the `data` field.
-Any data annotations should be done in the `header` collection and must be append-only such that no headers are overwritten or changed.
+Any data annotations should be done in the `headers` collection and must be append-only such that no headers are overwritten or changed.

-While event publishers can use CBOR or other binary encodings to send data, we encourage the use of candid as a lingua franca of the Internate Computer.
+While event publishers can use CBOR or other binary encodings to send data, we encourage the use of candid as a lingua franca of the Internet Computer.

 ### Publication Data Types